iondonescu/ionelro.github.io/README.md

 #### Custom Design
 - Customize images and text.
 - Customize placement of the elements on the page (grid layout) with `HTML`, `CSS` or both.
-- Customize CSS styles applied at minimum to paragraph and heading elements.
+- Customize `CSS` styles applied at minimum to paragraph and heading elements.

+#### Grid-Based Layout
+- Page utilizes a grid-based layout with styles making use of the `flexbox` layout or a framework like `Bootstrap`, `Foundation`, etc.
+- If you're using `Bootstrap`: the rows and columns of the grid must be wrapped in an element with a container class.

 CRITERIA | MEETS SPECIFICATIONS
 ----------------- | ----------------------------------------------------------------------------------------